 Across the nation, there is a confusing array of 10 Medigap policies offering different levels of coverage.
 To compare them, you can read this article on MedicareGuide.com or look at the chart below.

 Keep in mind that Plan C and Plan F are no longer available to newly eligible beneficiaries buying Medigap policies after January 1, 2020.
 Plan G is the closest to Plan F, which has offered the most comprehensive coverage.
 Plan G, though, does not cover the Part B deductible.

 Some of the plans – C, D, F, G, M, and N – cover skilled nursing facilities; two don’t at all and two others cover a percentage.
 Only Plans F and G cover Part B excess charges.
 Plans K and L come with out-of-pocket limits for the beneficiary before they pick up full expenses.

 As with many kinds of insurance, the world of Medicare Supplement plans can feel overwhelming, with a whole new set of rules and restrictions.
 If you have had coverage and are looking for a change, switching your policy is even more complicated, depending on which state you live in and what level of coverage you seek.

 But it can be done.
-Check the chart of standardized plans on the Medicare website, look at any rules in your state that might affect you for better or worse, and check your situation against the restrictions outlined above.
+Read over our chart on Medigap benefits, look at any rules in your state that might affect you for better or worse, and check your situation against the restrictions outlined above.
 Ask for expert, unbiased help if you’re still uncertain.
 The decision you make could affect your healthcare choices for a long time to come.